2018 GENERAL TRACK RULES

 FINES AND/OR SUSPENSIONS WILL BE IMPOSED FOR THE FOLLOWING:

-Anyone fighting on the track or in the pit area will incur a suspension and or a $500.00 fine.
+Anyone fighting on the track or in the pit area may incur a suspension and or a $500.00 fine.
 The fine MUST be paid before the individual will be permitted to return to competition.
 The car will also not be permitted to return for the suspension period, even with a different number or driver if the owner of the car was the person suspended.

 Anyone who drives a car without registering both car and driver.

-If any driver, crew member, or family member goes to another car or pit without an official.
+If any driver, crew member, goes to another car or pit without an official.

 Any abusive physical or verbal altercations with officials or employees.